-1. Linkage;
+- 1. Linkage; - a.
 The initial POC must be completed and received by the LGE within 35 calendar days following the date of the notification of linkage by the data contractor.
-All incomplete packages will be returned.

-2. Revisions to the POC

-Routine changes, such as vacations or when school is not in session, must be submitted seven working days prior to the change.
+All incomplete packages will be returned; - b.
+Revisions to the POC; and - c.
+Routine changes, such as vacations or when school is not in session, must be submitted seven working days prior to the change. - 2.
+Emergencies; - a.
+Emergency changes must be submitted within 24 hours or the next working day following the change. - 3.
+Reviews; - a.

-3. Emergencies; and

-Emergency changes must be submitted within 24 hours or the next working day following the change.

-4. Reviews.

-- a.
 The POC must be reviewed after implementation to ensure that the personal outcomes and support strategies are consistent with the needs and desires of the beneficiary; and - b.
 The POC must be revised annually (and as required) and submitted to the LGE no later than 35 days prior to expiration.
 The POC may be submitted as early as 60 days prior to expiration provided the form 90-L does not expire prior to the POC expiration date.